stefanief9655/sep11-freedom-project/tool/learning-log.md

 12/13/23
 * Looked at possible things math.js can be used to create.
 * Practiced using the multiply part of math.js to see how I will utlize it in my freedom project.

+01/30/24
+* Researched common errors found when using Math.js
+ * Spelling issues that cause errors
+ * Use the wrong Arithmetic functions for what your trying to do

 ### Questions
 * Will this make my freedom project easier to create or will it end up taking more time then a possible other tool?